cetorres/tn-cli/README.md

 - [ ] Load TabNews **relevant** posts RSS feed and add a new tab to the left side view.
 - [ ] Hide/show left side view for better reading in full screen
 - [ ] Show a bottom line with available commands and app version
+- [ ] Improve the review view to show contents better, with `markdown` and links.
 - [ ] Add your feature to the list...

 ## List of commands / key bindings